platformsh/platformsh-docs/GLOSSARY.md

 Drush is a command-line shell and scripting interface for Drupal.

 #Drush aliases
 Drush aliases allow you to run a drush commands on your local server but actually execute the command on a remote server.
+You have to either configure drush manually or use `platform get` from Platform.sh CLI to configure it.

 #Active Environment
 An environment which is deployed.
 You can deactivate an active environment from the environment configuration page on Platform.sh Web Interface.